sifferman/schematics/README.md

 # HDL to Schematic Examples

-This collection showcases examples of generating schematics from SystemVerilog code using various synthesis tools like Yosys, Vivado, Genus, and Design Compiler.
+This collection showcases examples of generating schematics from SystemVerilog code using various synthesis tools such as Yosys, Vivado, Genus, and Design Compiler.

 ## Synlig + Yosys + netlistsvg